How much does a conservatory cost? Here's what to expect if you're taking the plunge

 Glazing

-ConservatoryLand has a helpful calculator where you can get an accurate quote for the cost your new conservatory.
-You can design your dream conservatory and input specific details into the calculator, including:
+Thankfully ConservatoryLand has a helpful calculator where you can get an accurate quote for the cost your new conservatory without having to consult with lots of different companies.
+You can essentially design your dream conservatory and input all of your specific details into the calculator, including:

 • Preferred installation type - installed vs self-build